How to support your runner.

 Time station locations

-On-course medical support availability
+On-course medical support

 Don’t forget the racer bib (with pins or race number belt)